AmaliTech-Training-Academy/gep-devops/docs/GRAFANA-DEPLOYMENT-SUMMARY.md

 -- Grant schema access
 GRANT USAGE ON SCHEMA auth_schema TO grafana_reader;
 GRANT USAGE ON SCHEMA event_schema TO grafana_reader;
-GRANT USAGE ON SCHEMA booking_schema TO grafana_reader;
 GRANT USAGE ON SCHEMA payment_schema TO grafana_reader;
 GRANT USAGE ON SCHEMA audit_schema TO grafana_reader;

 -- Grant SELECT on all tables
 GRANT SELECT ON ALL TABLES IN SCHEMA auth_schema TO grafana_reader;
 GRANT SELECT ON ALL TABLES IN SCHEMA event_schema TO grafana_reader;
-GRANT SELECT ON ALL TABLES IN SCHEMA booking_schema TO grafana_reader;
 GRANT SELECT ON ALL TABLES IN SCHEMA payment_schema TO grafana_reader;
 GRANT SELECT ON ALL TABLES IN SCHEMA audit_schema TO grafana_reader;

 -- Grant SELECT on future tables
 ALTER DEFAULT PRIVILEGES IN SCHEMA auth_schema GRANT SELECT ON TABLES TO grafana_reader;
 ALTER DEFAULT PRIVILEGES IN SCHEMA event_schema GRANT SELECT ON TABLES TO grafana_reader;
-ALTER DEFAULT PRIVILEGES IN SCHEMA booking_schema GRANT SELECT ON TABLES TO grafana_reader;
 ALTER DEFAULT PRIVILEGES IN SCHEMA payment_schema GRANT SELECT ON TABLES TO grafana_reader;
 ALTER DEFAULT PRIVILEGES IN SCHEMA audit_schema GRANT SELECT ON TABLES TO grafana_reader;
 ```